abhat09/MLOPs/Feature Stores & ML Pipelines HW 2/README.md

   - Two feature versions.
   - Two different hyperparameter sets.
 - Run experiments for all 4 combinations.
-- Compare the results quantitatively (metrics such as RMSE, R², and CO₂ emissions) and qualitatively (model interpretability using SHAP plots).
+- Compare the results quantitatively (metrics such as RMSE, R², and CO₂ emissions) and qualitatively (feature importances using SHAP plots).

 ---